Dziugas-J/hide-and-seek-agent/README.md

 # stealth-npc-mcdm-unity

-This is a Unity 3D project where an NPC intelligently selects hiding spots using the **Weighted Sum Model (WSM)** — a multi-criteria decision-making method.
+Unity 3D project where an NPC intelligently selects hiding spots using the **Weighted Sum Model (WSM)** - a multi-criteria decision-making method.
 The player must find the NPC before it escapes or remains hidden.

 ---